yo6nam/MMDVM_STMF1XX_FW/README.md

 # MMDVM_STMF1XX_FW
-Files and scripts required to build MMDVM firmware for STM32F1XX devices
+Files and scripts required to build & flash MMDVM firmware for STM32F1XX devices

 Please clone this in /opt